microsoftgraph/entra-powershell/module/EntraBeta/docs/Remove-EntraBetaMSFeatureRolloutPolicyDirectoryObject.md

 ```

 ### -ObjectId
-The unique identifier of the specific Azure AD object that will be assigned to the cloud authentication roll-out policy in Azure AD.
+The unique identifier of the specific Microsoft Entra ID object that will be assigned to the cloud authentication roll-out policy in Microsoft Entra ID.

 ```yaml
 Type: String